Roy Corcoran: Houston Astros

 He was granted free agency after the 2010 season.

 Los Angeles Dodgers

-He signed as a free agent with the Los Angeles Dodgers on July 4, 2011.
+On July 4, 2011, Corcoran signed a minor league contract with the Los Angeles Dodgers.
 He appeared in 2 games for the AA Chattanooga Lookouts and 19 games for the AAA Albuquerque Isotopes, finishing a combined 1–3 with a 6.81 ERA.
+He elected free agency following the season on November 2.

+Sugar Land Skeeters

+On March 22, 2013, Corcoran signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
+He became a free agent following the season.
+In 49 games 56 innings of relief he went 6-4 with a 2.73 ERA with 36 strikeouts and 2 saves.

+On April 8, 2014, Corcoran re-signed a new contract with the Skeeters for the 2014 season.
+He became a free agent following the season.
+In 60 games 62.2 innings of relief he went 4-0 with a 2.30 ERA with 60 strikeouts and 1 save.

+Rieleros de Aguascalientes

+On February 12, 2015, Corcoran signed with the Rieleros de Aguascalientes of the Mexican League.
+He was released on July 4.
+In 35 games 37 innings of relief he went 3-7 with a 5.11 ERA with 36 strikeouts and 17 saves.

 Personal life

 During the offseason after the 2008 season, Corcoran married his wife Lacy, and they currently reside in Slaughter, Louisiana.
 His brother, Tim Corcoran, also played professional baseball.